farhann-saleem/cifar_dataset_deeplearning/README.md

 - The small CNN shown should reach reasonable accuracy (e.g., 60-75% depending on training hyperparameters and epochs).
 Exact results depend on training time and data augmentation.

-## Final checklist

-- [x] Explain the notebook structure and sequence
-- [x] Explain the visualizations present and suggested improvements
-- [x] Point out bugs and recommend fixes

-If you'd like, I can:
-- Fix the notebook issues (labels scaling & output activations), add better visualizations (image grid, class distribution), and add a `requirements.txt` plus a short test script to validate the models.
-Just tell me which improvements you'd like me to implement next.